ethanjweiner/contact_manager/docs.md

 - Separation of event listeners: Using one event listener feels too tight
 - Create separate view classes for different views; hide/show as needed?
 - Split up add/edit contact views?
 Or keep as one + populate dynamically?
+- Error handling: Raise an error?
+Display error message?
+Necessary at all?
+- Fetch server not always working?

 ## DESIGN PATTERNS